zkniebel/SitecoreUML/Documentation/getting-started/how-it-works.md

 StarUML is one of the most popular modeling and diagramming tools on the market.
 It is important to know that StarUML is not just a diagramming tool, like Microsoft Visio, but also a modeling tool, wherein the model can be represented beyond the scope of the diagrams, alone.
 In other words, a diagram is a model but a model is not a diagram.
 Conceptually speaking, a diagram is a type of visual model.
 SitecoreUML leverages both the diagramming and modeling aspects of StarUML.

-One of the best features of StarUML is the platform on which it is built.
-StarUML is JavaScript-based, using the Chromium framework.
-This makes it very straightforward to customize, debug and extend.
-StarUML also supports integrating with Node.js, which SitecoreUML does not make use of at present, but likely will in the future.

 ## Components of SitecoreUML

 SitecoreUML is comprised of two components: